-Data from summative assessments will be stored in a systematic way.
-In line with our Data Protection Policy, this data will be made available to those with a wider responsibility for students, to provide useful information about individual student needs, and will provide opportunity for students to reflect on their progress.
-The data will also be analysed at department and school levels, to identify areas of progress, to inform the direction of future teaching, and to facilitate the development of staff.
+Data from summative assessments will be stored systematically.
+In line with our Data Protection Policy, this data will be made available to those with wider responsibility for students, to provide useful information about individual student needs, and will provide an opportunity for students to reflect on their progress.
+The data will also be analysed at department and school levels, to identify areas of progress, inform the direction of future teaching, and facilitate the development of staff.